vmariiechko/youtube-media-downloader/README.md

+# YouTube Media Downloader

-# TODO
+## TODO
 * Check if playlist is private

-# Smart download features:
+## Feature ideas:
+* Allow users to download videos from a provided playlist link based on:
+  * Videos that start with the specified text.
-* All Videos that start from some text, or contain text in title
+  * Videos that contain the specified text in their title.
-* Range of videos.
-Starting From some point To the ending point in playlist
+* Enable downloading a range of videos from a playlist by specifying a start and end point.
+* GUI interface